blue-duty/stars/README.md

 * [tidwall/gjson](https://github.com/tidwall/gjson) - Get JSON values quickly - JSON parser for Go
 * [ThePrimeagen/test-these-besties](https://github.com/ThePrimeagen/test-these-besties) -
 * [voidint/g](https://github.com/voidint/g) - Golang Version Manager
-* [xmdhs/clash2sfa](https://github.com/xmdhs/clash2sfa) - 将 Clash.Meta 格式的订阅链接转换为 sing-box 格式的链接，用于 SFA
+* [xmdhs/clash2sfa](https://github.com/xmdhs/clash2sfa) - 将 Clash.Meta 格式的订阅链接转换为 sing-box 格式的订阅，用于 SFA
 * [spiretechnology/go-autostart](https://github.com/spiretechnology/go-autostart) - Library for registering an executable as a startup item
 * [nilsherzig/LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - LLocalSearch is a completely locally running search aggregator using LLM Agents.
 The user can ask a question and the system will use a chain of LLMs to find the answer.
 The user can see the progress of the agents and the final answer.
 No OpenAI or Google API keys are needed.
 * [go-eagle/eagle](https://github.com/go-eagle/eagle) - 🦅 A Go framework for the API or Microservice